annaesvensson/yellow-help/1-en/api-for-developers.md

 ---

-Extension for handling the initialisation:
+Code for handling the initialisation:

 ``` php
 <?php